The Smart Bike Trainer Revolution

 This means form over force, and every interval can be achieved while retaining proper posture.
 This is so critical, as performance in triathlon cycling is as much about retaining form under fatigue, and establishing a great habit of riding well, despite fatigue, will carry across to race day.

 - Specificity of Intervals: We tend to prescribe training as a combination of effort (power, RPE or heart rate) with a wide range of specific RPM play.
 A backbone of power training is developing the athlete's ability to generate power with varying degrees of force and cadence combinations.
 Many intervals are either very low cadence, or strength-endurance as we call it, as well as some very high RPM work at the top end.

 It can be a challenge to ride to suitable terrain outside, but the trainer offers immediate and controllable intervals in which you can mimic sustained efforts to train physiology, without the limiter of your terrain.

 - Time Efficient Training: Plenty of time-crunched athletes, with limited opportunity to get outside and ride in the week find an indoor bike trainer eliminates the challenge of quality riding in a time efficient manner, and allows you to avoid those nasty weather days.

 Making Use of Training Data

-The success of power based training depends upon as carefully controlled dosing and monitoring of training prescription, progress and resulting performance and phyiological change as possible.
-In other words, if you decide to start training with power, then an implicit commitment is established between the athelete and their power meter accuracy and relliability reported by James Spragg of Spragg Coaching in Road Cycling UK magazine.
+The success of power based training depends upon as carefully controlled dosing and monitoring of training prescription, progress and resulting performance and physiological change as possible.
+In other words, if you decide to start training with power, then an implicit commitment is established between the athelete and their power meter ouput, accuracy and reliability.
+Reported by James Spragg of Spragg Coaching in Road Cycling UK magazine.